thethirdwheel/malumagraph/README.md

 WSJ [built something](http://graphics.wsj.com/hamilton-methodology/) to visualize rhyme schemes that I'm interested in leveraging/integrating.
 CMUdict also provides emphasis information, which may be useful for visualizing the rhythms of language and for drawing attention to more apparent sounds.

+##Visualization Considerations

+Initially, we just wanted to graph the "roundness" of the phonemes, in the order of the provided corpus.
+However, it's also interesting to try to use the syllables as the unit of calculation.
+We're also interested in applying multipliers based on stress, to emphasize sounds in stressed syllables over unstressed ones.
+Breaking things into syllables also seems like it would help with future efforts to incorporate rhyme, assonance, alliteration, and other content of interest.

 ## References
 https://www.nature.com/articles/srep26681/tables/1
 http://graphics.wsj.com/hamilton-methodology/